JayKishoreDuvvuri/Playwright-Adobe-Analytics-Testing/README.md

 Test Steps:
 1. Log in to the APP
 2. Hover to the Mobile tab and click on Overview option
-3. Perform a GET request and get the responses from Mobile Tab URI's
+3. Perform a route and fulfill requests of playwright
 4. Verify the adobe events fired on clicking the Mobile > Overview tab
 5. Assert the adobe events data
 */